northloopforensics/Fetch/ReadMe.md

 A browser tab will then open to Fetch.

 As the tool opens you may generate a geo-fence by drawing shapes on the provided map to collect coordinates.
-Simply close the shape you are drawing to see the latitude and longitude for each shape you create.
+Simply close the shape you are drawing to see the latitude and longitude for each point you create.

 ![alt text](https://user-images.githubusercontent.com/73806121/228658331-31734cbf-5ee8-4ce9-b3c3-68b76b802609.png)